Discipline your children, and they will give you peace of mind and will make your heart glad. – Proverbs 29:17

 A few months ago I asked Halle to pick up her toys.
 She wouldn’t.
 I told her that if she didn’t, I would give her a spanking.
 I calmly told her I was going to count to three and if she didn’t get started she was getting a spanking.
 Three came and she wasn’t moving.
 I picked her up and carried her over to the couch.
 She screamed bloody murder.
 She begged and pleaded not to get spanked, she said she was sorry, but I know that if you want your kids to respect you, then your threats need to be meaningful.
 I pulled the back of her pants down just enough to expose her buttocks.
-I took a wooden spoon and spanked her, and I did it hard.
+I took a wooden spoon and spanked her, and I made sure it hurt.
 One or two licks is all I do, sometimes three.
-I explained to her why she needed to listen to me and then held her as lovingly as possible until she stopped crying (I won’t let them go to their mother until they calm down).
-After about 10 minutes she is calmed down enough, and I let her go to her mother.
-She loves on her a little bit.
+I explained to her why she needed to listen to me and then I held her as lovingly as possible until she stopped crying (I won’t let them go to their mother until they calm down).
+After about 10 minutes she was calmed down enough, and I let her go to her mother.
 As toddlers, I usually don’t make them do whatever I spanked them for after I spank them.
-I don’t feel like its a worth having to spank them again if they don’t do it.
+I don’t feel like it’s a worth having to spank them again if they don’t do it.
 The point is that I give them a choice, and now they know (or are reminded) that choosing a spanking is not the best choice.